tugcekiziltepe/tugcekiziltepe/README.md

 ### Hi there 👋

-I am senior computer engineering student at Hacettepe University.
+I am a computer engineering graduate from Hacettepe University, specializing in computer vision.
+Currently, I work as a computer vision engineer.

 🔭 I’m currently working on sing language production, computer vision and natural language processing.